 Algorithm \ref{algorithm:enum-blossom} runs in $O(|\mathcal{C}|\cdot |E|\cdot|V|^2)$.
 Therefore it provides an efficient algorithm for the FORALL-PMVC problem for GHZ State ($|\mathcal{C}|=d$) and W State ($|\mathcal{C}|=|V|$).
 The challenging part of FORALL-PMVC is when $|\mathcal{C}|$ is exponential, such that it is infeasible to enumerate $\mathcal{C}$.
 As an example, \texttt{Dicke}$(n,n/2)$ has $\binom{n}{n/2}=\Theta(2^n/\sqrt{n})$ legal colorings.

 The lower bound of the computational complexity of FORALL-PMVC for exponentially many legal colorings remains open, though in \cite{vardi2022quantum} the complexity of a related problem is addressed for some special cases.
-It is not obvious how to reduce a well-known NP-hard problem to FORALL-PMVC.
-From the perspective of the upper bound, it is not hard to see that the problem is in co-NP, provided that checking if a coloring $c$ is in $\mathcal{C}$ is in PTIME. \begin{proposition} FORALL-PMVC is in co-NP. \end{proposition} \begin{proof*} If a graph does not satisfy the condition of FORALL-PMVC, then a witness can be obtained as a legal coloring $c\in \mathcal{C}$ such that $G_c$ has no perfect matching.
-Such a witness $c$ can be verified in polynomial time by the Blossom Algorithm. \end{proof*}
+It is not obvious how to reduce a well-known NP-hard or W[1]-hard problem to FORALL-PMVC.